alexliebmanp/strain_control/README.md

 In principle, the voltage can be changed to induce a change in strain, as measured with the capacitor.

 Clearly, there is a need to coordinate these two instruments and control for *strain*.
 This is the job of the `strain_server`.
-The server runs over a few different threads:
+The server runs over a few different threads and two processes:

-1. main thread - initializes instruments and starts display
+1. main thread - initializes instruments and starts the display process, which launches a graphical display.
+When the display is closed, it also initiates the shutdown procedure
 2. monitor thread - continuously queries PS and LCR meter to get values for voltage and capacitance, and converts the capacitance to a strain
 3. control thread - when activated, initiates closed-loop control for strain in one of three modes, (1) PID, (2) Set Voltage, and (3) Combined
 4. communications thread - listens for connections from the client and reacts appropriately to incoming messages
+5. logging thread - continuously writes system state values to a log file

 The server also includes features for properly and safely applying a voltage to the piezos.
 In particular, the `MAX_VOLTAGE` and `MIN_VOLTAGE` variables are used to limit the output voltage of the PS to user specified values (as described in the Razorbill manuals).